guregu/dynamo/README.md

 ### Integration tests

 By default, tests are run in offline mode.
-Create a table called `TestDB`, with a Number Parition Key called `UserID` and a String Sort Key called `Time`.
+Create a table called `TestDB`, with a Number Partition Key called `UserID` and a String Sort Key called `Time`.
 Change the table name with the environment variable `DYNAMO_TEST_TABLE`.
 You must specify `DYNAMO_TEST_REGION`, setting it to the AWS region where your test table is.

  ```bash
 DYNAMO_TEST_REGION=us-west-2 go test github.com/guregu/dynamo/... -cover